Next2D/player/README.md

 [comment]: <> (With the Next2D Tool, you can intuitively create animations as you imagine them in NoCode.  )
 [comment]: <> (The exported JSON data can be easily played and published using the Next2D Player.  )
-[comment]: <> (Next2D Tool is a web service that does not require installation or membership registration, and can be used immediately by anyone who accesses it.  )
+[comment]: <> (Next2D Tool is a web service that does not require installation and can be used immediately by anyone who accesses it.  )

 2D entertainment development made easy!
 Fast!
 Comfortable!